tigerwill90/fox/README.md

 ````

 ## Concurrency
-Fox implements an immutable Radix Tree that supports lock-free read while allowing a single writer to make progress.
+Fox implements an **immutable radix tree** with copy-on-write semantics, which support lock-free reads while allowing
-Updates are applied by calculating the change which would be made to the tree were it mutable, assembling those changes
+a single concurrent writer.
+Mutations follow a three-phase pattern: first, descend recursively through the tree to
-into a **patch** which is propagated to the root and applied in a **single atomic operation**.
-The result is a shallow copy
+locate the insertion point; then as the call stack unwinds, copy each node along the modified path back to the root and finally,
-of the tree, where only the modified path and its ancestors are cloned, ensuring minimal memory overhead.
+update the root in a **single atomic operation**.
+The result is a shallow copy of the tree, where unmodified branches
-Multiple patches can be applied in a single transaction, with intermediate nodes cached during the process to prevent
+are shared between the old and new tree.
+Multiple mutations can be applied in a single transaction, where each cloned node is cached
-redundant cloning.
+to avoid copying it more than once.

 ### Other key points

 - Routing requests is lock-free (reading thread never block, even while writes are ongoing)
-- The router always see a consistent version of the tree while routing request
+- The router always sees a consistent version of the tree while routing request
 - Reading threads do not block writing threads (adding, updating or removing a handler can be done concurrently)
 - Writing threads block each other but never block reading threads

 As such threads that route requests should never encounter latency due to ongoing writes or other concurrent readers.

-### Managing routes a runtime
+### Managing routes at runtime
 #### Routing mutation
-In this example, the handler for `routes/{action}` allow to dynamically register, update and delete handler for the
+In this example, the handler for `routes/{action}` allows to dynamically register, update and delete handler for the
 given route and method.
 Thanks to Fox's design, those actions are perfectly safe and may be executed concurrently.

 ````go